The University of Houston’s Certified Public Manager Program (UH CPM Program) is fully accredited by the National Certified Public Manager Consortium.

 - For managers who are dedicated to public service.

 - For public service employees, working professionals, administrative staff, faculty, and students in the government and non-profit sectors who are interested in enhancing their skills and abilities needed to deal with “real-world” problems and situations.

 The CPM Program's primary goal is to improve the performance of public sector managers and the organizational performance of federal, state, and local government employees.

 More applied than theoretical, the CPM Program serves as a valuable companion to the traditional master of public administration (MPA) program offered by the University of Houston.

 The CPM program consists of seven tracks (courses) offered over a 14-21 month period with each of the seven courses meeting 1.5 days a month.
 The courses include personnel administration; managing for quality; organizational communication; public finance; productivity and program evaluation; information systems for managers; and an applied project practicum.
-Download the 2018-2019 and the 2020-2021 schedule of classes.
+Download the 2023-2024 schedule of classes: Cohort 1 & Cohort 2.
 CPM focuses on values, such as improving ethics in the public service.
 It sets up a continuing education network of federal, state, and local civil servants, who can work together to improve the quality and the image of the public service.